Beyond-jQuery/book/manuscript/ajax.md

 Sending this request without jQuery is actually _less_ lines of code.
 By default, [the `Content-Type` is set to "text/plain" by `XMLHttpRequest` in this case][xhr-default-content-type], so we don't need to mess with any request headers.
 We can conveniently pass the body of our request as a parameter to the `send` method, as illustrated above.

-If your goal is to embrace the latest and greatest web standards, you can sending this POST using `fetch`:
+If your goal is to embrace the latest and greatest web standards, you can sending this POST using `fetch` instead:

 {title="send POST request to add a name - web API - Firefox and Chrome", lang=javascript}
 ~~~~~~~